 If you wanted an explanation as to why projects like mine, or other Titanic related works don't reach out to you, I hope you have a better understanding now.
 If you are going to share this email with anyone, I ask that you share it in full and not to "cherry-pick", as you might call it.

 This is a pernicious, spiteful comment.
 The lack of people contacting me goes well beyond this.
 In 2011, when books such as "On A Sea of Glass", "Titanic in Photographs" and "The Reappraisal" were in preparation, not one of the authors got in touch to see if I could contribute anything (some of these authors are working on Honor and Glory by the way).
 I would have loved to have been involved, but as far as the authors were concerned, I was not worthy of contact and they just took the transcripts of Walter Lord's material on my website.
+The authors involved took it upon themselves to publicise themselves far and wide - the best example is the Titanic Modelling group.
+At no time did the authors purport to be interest in modelling but all of a suddent they were - and of course there was an opportunity to publicise their books.
+It made me sick.
 During the period from 2011 to 2013 when I took an extended break from Facebook (which admittedly I did not warn anyone about) only four or five people bothered to get in touch with me to see if I was alright; this was even after spurious claims that I had passed away were being made; from mid 2012 till late 2013 I was in no fit state to contact anyone anyway.
 A friend said on a Facebook forum that he didn't have my wife's email address anymore - and that was the sum total of his concern.
 He didn't bother to contact me directly.
 And these were supposed to be fellow Titanic researchers.
 And friends (one of whom ignored me for years and then only got in touch to inform me, on two separate occasions, of minor errors on my website).
 My research is often overlooked in favour of others (Lowe's affidavit after the disaster is sometimes mentioned from another website - even though I had published it some four years previously) and an interesting newspaper nugget that I found was mentioned in a recent research article - and while others who helped to provide data were acknowledged, my own name was, once again, forgotten.
 And on one occasion I was contacted by people who asked if I could help provide them with information for an article - without asking whether I'd like to help.
 The inference is "We want to write something - but we don't want YOU to be involved."
 In short, I had become a friend of convenience.
 Eventually, I asked friends to pass interesting graphics, passenger and crew biographies and news items on to the various Facebook forums, usually asking that my name not be mentioned.
 Sometimes my friends posted the items, often they didn't, and usually didn't even acknowledge my emails.
 So, I thought, why do I bother?
 And without people like me, who is going to sift through tens of thousands of shipping magazines looking for photos of the Olympic class vessels, or compile ice and debris reports or - my piece de resistance - analysing the movements of thousands of steamers in 1912?
 But I said none of this when I came back to Facebook in 2013 because I didn't want to cause a scene.
 Now, I don't really care.
 Lynesky's comment above is vile and just plain nasty.
 Returning to H&G, you only need to look at how Steve Hall left the team as he felt he was being sidelined in favour of the glitterati after the overhyped discovery of the larger windows between the Dining Saloon and the Reception Room; he had suggested including Belfast to maximise sales; he is not the only one to tell me that, with the number of potential market for enthusiasts and the money raised so far, there is no way the game would recoup its costs.
 So what do I do now?
 I do my own research and don't share it on Facebook.
 In the past, I have gone out of my way to gather information for people from my many library and museum visits.
 People who can't attend these locations due to convenience or costs therefore have the next best thing, and many people are grateful for my selfless attitude, often at cost to myself.
 I spent hours on my PC looking for interesting pieces from the British Newspaper Archive, so you don't have to pay for a subscription.
 And I have just placed my bank details with Google so that my Titanic Map will remain operational.
 For Lynesky to paint me in such a vile light shows what kind of person he is.
 Now, I'll only help trusted friends.
 And I don't give sources for my research so no-one can by-pass me for their books etc. So, as from 2017, I am no longer sharing anything new except with a few friends.
 A facebook ignoramus on the Titanic Historical Society group called me "resentful".
 Reading the above, do you blame me, when my offers of help are scorned?
+And now there is more reason for me to angry, namely "Time and Again - Titanic's Final Hours" consisting of research conducted by a team of Titanic researchers.
+And guess who was omitted?
+Another project I would have loved to have been involved with.
+Bastards; and utterly incredible when an author of this paper said I was a 'great researcher.'
+And there's more - an essay on George Rowe's confusing stories includes a photocopy of a letter that I got from the Merseyside Maritime Museum and a darkened screengrab of Rowe from a 1956 BBC programme that I made - and I was omitted from the credits in the latest paper...

 Take care and I hope you are well,